 - City or regional hop-on hop-off tourist services

-- Services for people attending specific social events, which may serve one destination or may include intermediate stops
+- Services for people attending specific social events or locations of interest for tourists, which may serve one destination or may include intermediate stops

 Licences under this category will have a validity period of 3 years, and will be renewable under the terms of section 16 of the PTR Act 2009.